torvalds/linux/README.md

 Associated Coreutils
 ====================

 Unlike the [GNU project](https://en.wikipedia.org/wiki/GNU) and the [Linux project](https://en.wikipedia.org/wiki/Linux), the infighting amongst which has brought much ire and hatred to the FLOSS world, **ToleranUX** shall supply its own set of `coreutils` so as to prevent the possibility of any naysayers claiming the absurd notion that a kernel and its peripheral but core user space are somehow distinct and different entities in an operating system — under **ToleranUX**, the kernel is equal to the pager.
+In fact, the whole operating system is a single, beautiful, [fat binary](https://en.wikipedia.org/wiki/Fat_binary).

 ### ls